Archive for the ‘Counselling with D’ Category

 That’s something else I’m dealing with; my beloved fifty-minute hours with D. coming to an end.
 I obviously always knew that the counselling sessions would have to end at some point – in fact – they’ve already expanded far further than anyone could have anticipated when I first began counselling.
 (I think I’ve been seeing D. for something like five times longer than what the original deal was.)

-To say that we’ve had a rough year would be a serious breach of the general definition of the term ‘rough’.
+To say that we’ve had a rough year would be a serious breach of the generally accepted definition of the term ‘rough’.
 Between my two suicide attempts, Dev’s mother passing away and my not being in touch with my family things just got too much, and it’s not healthy for us to stay together.
 There is absolutely no blame placed between the two of us.
 It just got too much.
 It’s sad, and it will be painful as hell to get used to, but it is nonetheless inevitable.
 The “I want from you / I wish I could but I can’t”-cycle can so easily turn into a severely destructive “I demand / You refuse”-pattern.
 And, if possible, we’d rather like to avoid that.

 Unfortunately it puts us in a very tricky situation from a practical point of view.
 As I haven’t been working for more than about seven weeks since the beginning of December last year I have no savings to fall back on.
 At all.
 Also, I have, since my last blog entry had to leave my job.
 And even putting that aside, it would be completely and utterly void of any form of realism to assume that I will be able to go back to full time employment any time soon.
 It’s not for lack of trying – because I did, and it’s certainly not from lack of want – but the reality is that where I’m at now I can already barely get myself through the day – and any added pressure is likely to be detrimental to me.